lahiardhan/lahiardhan/README.md

 ### Hi! 👋 I'm Ardhan.

-An independent Software Engineer who loves to create and share projects about web and mobile technology!
-I've enjoyed JavaScript and make it the main language in creating a project.
+An independent Software Engineer who loves to create and share projects about Machine Learning, AI, and Web technology!
+I've enjoyed Python also Javascript and make it the main language in creating a project.

-I'm currently active in exploring Front-End website development and Machine Learning
+I'm currently active in exploring Machine Learning and Data Science.

 - 🔭 I’m currently studying at <a href="https://www.unpad.ac.id/">Padjadjaran University</a> majoring in Physics
-- 🌱 I’m currently learning about Front-End Website Development
+- 🌱 I’m currently learning about Machine Learning
-- 💬 Feel free to ask me about web development or JavaScript
 - 📫 How to reach me: <lahia.ardhanm@gmail.com>

 ### Tech Stack